ubccr/xdmod-supremm/docs/customization.md

 ```
 script to reaggregate the data.
 The script will automatically detect which time periods need to be
 re-aggregated.
 The amount of time the script will take to run depends on the number of time periods
 that need to be reaggregated.
-It is recommended to run the script in a screen or tmux session and
+It is recommended to run the script in a `screen` or `tmux` session and
 to include the `-d` debug flag so that you can monitor the progress.

 ### Notes

 Don't remove any existing entries from `application.json` - it will cause the database primary
-keys to change and would neccessitate a complete deletion and reingest of
+keys to change and would necessitate a complete deletion and reingestion of
 all data.
 If there is an existing job entry that you don't want to match
 at your site, then remove the regular expression definitions that cause
 the false positive matches (if no regular expressions are defined